nsncowan/help-queue/REACT_REDUX_NOTES.md

 # W5 L4 Writing Our First Redux Test
   - goal: write our first test and learn a bit about reducers
+  - the test syntax is familiar, standard Jest syntax.
+  - Reducers are pure functions, so they don't hold information about an app's current state.
+BUT, they take the current state, and an action, as an argument to determine how the state should be changed.
+  - in this lesson we write an intro test that just returns an empty state, same as the input.

+# W5 L5 Writing Our Second Redux Test
+  - goal: write and pass a test for adding a ticket
+  - NOTE ON OBJECT DESTRUCTURING:
+      ```js
+        const hero = {
+        name: 'Batman',
+        realName: 'Bruce Wayne'
+        };

+        const { name, realName } = hero;

+        console.log(name);     // => 'Batman',
+        console.log(realName); // => 'Bruce Wayne'
+      ```
+  - `const { name, realName } = hero` is an object destructuring assignment.
+This statement defines the variables `name` and `realName`, then assigns to them the values of properties `hero.name` and `hero.realName` correspondingly.